alvinnws/advent-of-code/README.md

 Initially had a lot of issues with the code, realising that I cannot be checking for a palindrome line by line.
 Instead, I needed to check all the lines at the same time.
 From there, it was an issue of being usure what the input expected, whether or not a mirror could be ON a row/column. e.g. `.#.`, should I return 0 or 1?
 I adjusted right detection but not left and that stumped my debug for 20 minutes more.
 ### 13-2
 I need to be more precise with my line of thinking when implementing.
 I redid my code maybe 3-4 times, each time a new mistake would crop up that I have to go in to patch.
 The issue I resolved last was present in every prior attempt for 13-2, despite my remaking of every line a few times.
 I did not need to use others' solutions/ideas in the end, but I did go to reddit for extra test inputs.
 This one felt like such a huge mental block because the final solution is not inherently difficult.
+### 14-1
+Finishing this fast is a real confidence booster after 13-2.
+I basically used bubble sort, comparing only '.' and 'O'.
+Not too complicated, luckily.